 An interview with a member of the Admissions Committee is required for all Fellows candidates and is strongly encouraged for all other applicants to the Wharton MBA Program for Executives.
-You are strongly encouraged to schedule an interview before you complete your application, but you must have completed your interview by March 1.
+You are strongly encouraged to schedule an interview before you complete your application, and you must have your interview scheduled by the application deadline.
 An early interview is strongly encouraged.
 You do not need to submit your application before your interview.
 In fact, we encourage you to start your application and come to your interview with questions.
 Your visit will help you formulate what you want to say in your application.

 8. Application Fee